-(Approved by AICTE, New Delhi & Affiliated to Anna University, Chennai) Recognized Under Section 2(f) & 12(B) of the UGC Act, 1956 NAAC Accredited with 'A' Grade TIRUCHENGODE - 637 205 NAMAKKAL (Dt) TAMILNADU
+(Approved by AICTE, New Delhi & Affiliated to Anna University, Chennai) Recognized Under Section 2(f) & 12(B) of the UGC Act, 1956 NAAC Accredited with 'A' Grade

-- Assess the influence of vibrations and selection of remediation methods based on the nature of vibration. - Understand the dynamic concepts of MDOF systems. - Describe the various terminologies, origin and behavior of earthquakes. - Analyze and design the structures for earthquake forces as per IS 1893 and IS13920. - Design the earthquake resistant structures.
+- Realize the origin, various terminologies and behavior of earthquakes. - Analyse and design the structures for earthquake forces as per IS 1893 and IS13920. - Know the control measures as well as the Aseismic design methodology.